7 questions we have about bombings in New York and New Jersey

 There is no indication so far that Rahami was on law enforcement's radar before the weekend.

 According to an official who reviewed Rahami's travel and immigration record, he had spent several weeks in Pakistan and Afghanistan in 2011 when he married.
-He was also in Pakistan almost a year -- visiting Afghanistan again -- from April 2013 until March 2014.
+He was also in Pakistan almost a year -- and visited Afghanistan again -- from April 2013 until March 2014.

 Rahami was questioned every time he returned from Afghanistan to the United States -- as is standard procedure -- and received secondary screening on both visits, telling officials he was visiting family and satisfying whatever concerns they had.